Islandora/documentation/docs/contributing/releasing-islandora.md

 7. Run `composer update -W` on each microservice again. `for D in */; do (cd $D; composer update -W) done` makes this easy.
 8. Commit and push the `composer.json` and `composer.lock` files to Github with a commit message of "Preparing for next development iteration".

+### Release Controlled Access Terms

+Release controlled_access_terms by slicing a new release for it in Github.